coreos/docs/os/configuring-date-and-timezone.md

 ## Changing NTP time sources

-*Systemd-timesyncd* can discover NTP servers from DHCP, individual [network][systemd.network] configs, [timesyncd.conf][timesyncd.conf], or use the built-in `*.coreos.pool.ntp.org` pool.
+*Systemd-timesyncd* can discover NTP servers from DHCP, individual [network][systemd.network] configs, the file [timesyncd.conf][timesyncd.conf], or the default `*.coreos.pool.ntp.org` pool.

-For example, to disable the default behavior of using NTP servers from DHCP, write the following to `/etc/systemd/network/50-dhcp-no-ntp.conf`:
+The default behavior uses NTP servers provided by DHCP.
+To disable this, write a configuration listing your preferred NTP servers into the file `/etc/systemd/network/50-dhcp-no-ntp.conf`:

 ```ini
 [Network]